Alexander Köcski: Military career

 Köcski and other castellans, for instance Alexander Ozorai, led a Hungarian auxiliary contingent, which consisted of 2200 Hungarian cavalry and 4000 mounted Cuman archers, to support Frederick the Fair and the Austrian army in the war for the throne of Germany against his Bavarian rival Louis of Wittelsbach.
 In the Battle of Mühldorf, which took place on 28 September 1322, the Austrians suffered a heavy defeat, while Frederick was captured.
 During the battle, the Hungarian troops were neglected and sent to a secluded hill.
 Köcski lost only a few dozen people, while more than 1000 nobles from Austria were captured or killed.
 For his loyal military services in the previous campaigns, Köcski was granted Nagyécs and Pázmánd in Győr County in 1323, which act was confirmed by the cathedral chapter of Győr on 31 October, still in that year.
 The death of Matthew Csák in March 1321 resulted the collapse of his oligarchic domain within months.
 One of his unlawfully acquired castles, Várna (or Óvár, present-day Starhrad, Slovakia) in Trencsén County was returned to its original owners, the Zólyom kinship.
 However, Charles I took the castle back to royal property in early 1323.
 Following that Köcski was made castellan of the fortress, mentioned in that capacity in April 1323.
 Sometimes after 1321, Charles also donated the castle of Beszterce (today Považský hrad in Slovakia) to Köcski, who was first referred to its castellan in early 1324, few months before his appointment as Judge royal.
 Thereafter the castle was considered an income accessory (honor) to that dignity until 1382.
+In this capacity, Köcski was entrusted to establish a separate administrative division separating from Trencsén County.
+Under his control, the royal ispánate of Beszterce along the river Vág (Váh) was formed gradually in the 1320s.
+He hired schultheiß (soltész) officials to populate German settlers in the region.